Kazuhiro47/Jisho_python_scraper/README.md

 **Requirements**

-phantom.exe must be installed and in your path (or in the project folder)
+phantomjs.exe must be installed and in your path (or in the project folder)

 **How to use :**